COVID-19: The rules to follow when visiting a property

 Follow these hygiene measures

 If the initial discussions look very promising, it’s time to make an appointment.
-However, it is strongly recommended to delay the visit if the buyer or someone they’ve been in contact with develops cold or flu symptoms or has travelled in the previous14 days.
+However, it is strongly recommended to delay the visit if the buyer or someone they’ve been in contact with develops cold or flu symptoms, is waiting to receive their COVID test result and/or has travelled recently.

 Here are the best practices to follow during the visit:

-- Limit the number of people present, e.g., the owner plus one visitor at a time if possible.
+- Limit the number of people present, e.g., the owner plus one visitor at a time.

 - Maintain a 6-foot (2-metre) distance at all times.